-The temperament of the Basset Hound is one of a sweet-natured, droopy eared, playful best friend.
+The temperament of the Basset Hound is one of a sweet-natured, droopy-eared, and playful best friend.
 Basset Hounds tolerate other dogs very well and are excellent with children in most cases.
 They may be a little less fond of rabbits, but other family pets should do well with this dog breed.

 Basset Hounds are very adaptable to apartment living as long as there is plenty of human attention.
 They don’t mind some alone time, but extended periods without human contact could lead to destructiveness and misbehavior.
 This breed does not do particularly well in extremely hot or cold temperatures so outdoor living is not recommended.

 With proper genetic screening, the Basset Hound can be a healthy breed.
-However, some of the illnesses that are known to affect this breed, in particular, are GDV(also known as bloat or gastric torsion), glaucoma, or ear infections because of their long droopy years.
-If weight becomes an issue, hip dysplasia can also become a concern.
+However, some of the illnesses that are known to affect this breed, in particular, are GDV (also known as bloat or gastric torsion), hip dysplasia, glaucoma, or ear infections because of their long droopy years.

 The Basset Hound does not have an overly high energy level and requires less exercise than many dogs like it.
 The main reason why you want to make sure your Basset Hound does get a fair amount of activity is because this breed is prone to weight gain.
-They are jovial and playful breed, but always be aware of overexertion in hot weather.
+They are a jovial and playful breed, but you need to always be aware of overexertion in hot weather.

 The Basset Hound will stand between 13 and 15 inches in height and weigh between 40 and 65 pounds.

 If you are a fan of the Dukes of Hazard television show, you would probably know that Sheriff Roscoe P. Coltrane’s dog flash was also this breed of dog.
-The most recent animated version of a Basset appeared as “Pops” in the hit movie The Secret Life of Pets.
+Also, an animated version of a Basset appeared as “Pops” in the hit movie The Secret Life of Pets.